ByHatcker/ShadowFixSA_0.1/README.md

-# ShadowFixSA_0.1
+# ShadowFixSA plugin
-Fixing the Shadow curves for GTA San Andreas PC
+Fixing the Shadow curves for GTA San Andreas PC.

+# Installation
+Drag and drop all files from the archive (not from the repository) to the main folder with the game.
+You will also need Silent's ASI Loader and the CLEO 4 library.

+# Developers
+ByHatsker aka СТАРЫЙ ХЛЕБ -- programming
+TRIXIE aka Egor Elizarev -- testing